trustlines-protocol/tl-docs/docs/docs/resources/community_communications_guide.md

 The Trustlines Foundation is supporting research, development, deployment, governance, and adoption of the Trustlines Protocol, with a focus on acting in a supporting role within the Trustlines Network, enabling different decentralized p2p use cases.

-**The Foundation is**
+!!! info "The Foundation is"

     - Supporting research, development, and governance of the Trustlines Protocol while being unbiased about specific use cases

     - Support the adoption of the Trustlines Protocol even in specific use cases to the extent that these do not conflict with its charitable purpose

       - To that end, it's specifically organizing and promoting open-source development around the Trustlines Protocol and maintaining respective Github repositories

     - Incentivising and supporting developers or other entities that want to build on top of the Trustlines Protocol

       - For example, for the use case, people powered money: community currency projects

       - The Foundation does this in a purely educational, non-profit way

     - Owning and managing the "Trustlines" and "Trustlines Network" names/trademarks and related domains

     - Creating the needed core components, e.g., smart contracts, which support making the Trustlines Protocol available to the ecosystem

-**The Foundation doesn't**
+!!! failure "The Foundation doesn't"

     - Own the Trustlines Network ecosystem; it only owns the trademarks!

     - Own the Trustlines Protocol related code; everything is open-source and permissively licensed by the various owners

     - Target or provide access to end-users

 ## 2. Resources